 This is the LEGO Logo and the History Behind the Company.

-A favorite of kids (and many adults) for generations, LEGOs are some of the most immediately recognizable toys in the world.
-An example of smart business and branding, the LEGO Group has managed to turn their building blocks into an internationally successful company, producing not only an ever-growing variety of toys, but also several media productions such as movies and video games, several retail stores, and even a few amusement parks.
+A favorite of kids (and many adults) for generations, LEGOs are some of the most immediately recognizable toys globally.
+An example of smart business and branding, the LEGO Group has managed to turn its building blocks into an internationally successful company, producing an ever-growing variety of toys and several media productions such as movies and video games, several retail stores, and even a few amusement parks.
 The LEGO logo is every bit as recognizable as the company itself.
 In this article, we’ll take a look at the origins of LEGO, the history of the logo, and the role their logo has played in the company’s worldwide success.

 The History of Lego

 Mr. Christiansen didn’t set out to create a toy company at first, though.
 Instead, he started a woodworking shop creating furniture, ladders, and other such items.
 To demonstrate his products, Christiansen would build miniature models of them.
-He soon realized that these miniature models were trendy among children as playthings and, at the height of the Great Depression, they were easier to sell, as well.
+He soon realized that these miniature models were trendy among children as playthings and, at the height of the Great Depression, they were easier to sell.

 It turned out to be a good move.
 Over the years, the company continued to grow and expand, posting consistent positive earnings and growth save for a few short years in the early 2000s, where they had a bit of a downturn.
 In 2016, LEGO reported its highest earnings of all time, bringing in a total of $5.17 billion.

 It isn’t just LEGO bricks that the company is involved in, though.
 In 2014, The LEGO Group and Warner Bros released The LEGO Movie, which received almost unanimous praise and had one of the highest-grossing openings of any animated movie.
-LEGO continued their expansion into media, releasing many video games as well as another animated film, The LEGO Batman Movie, in 2017.
-In addition to this, the company has also opened up several retail stores where they sell their products as well as a few amusement parks called Legoland.
+LEGO continued their expansion into media, releasing many video games and another animated film, The LEGO Batman Movie, in 2017.
+In addition to this, the company has also opened up several retail stores where they sell their products and a few amusement parks called Legoland.

 All in all, it’s been almost a century of success for LEGO as they grew to be one of the world’s largest toy brands then expanded beyond toys in several exciting ways.
 What role, though, did the company’s logo play in this success?